PyO3/maturin/Readme.md

             The python versions to build wheels for, given as the names of the interpreters.
 Uses autodiscovery if not explicitly set
         --manylinux <manylinux>
             Control the platform tag on linux.
-Options are `2010` (for manylinux2010), `2014` (for manylinux2014) and `off` (for the native linux tag).
+Options are `2010` (for manylinux2010), `2014` (for manylinux2014), `2_24` (for manylinux_2_24) and `off` (for the native linux tag).
 Note that manylinux1 is unsupported by the rust compiler.
-Wheels with the native tag will be rejected by pypi, unless they are separately validated by `auditwheel`.
+Wheels with the native `linux` tag will be rejected by pypi, unless they are separately validated by `auditwheel`.

-            The default is the lowest supported value for a target, which is 2010 for x86 and 2014 for arm and powerpc.
+            The default is the lowest compatible, of plain `linux` if nothing matched

-            This option is ignored on all non-linux platforms [possible values: 2010, 2014, off] -o, --out <out>
+            This option is ignored on all non-linux platforms [possible values: 2010, 2014, 2_24, off] -o, --out <out>
             The directory to store the built wheels in.
 Defaults to a new "wheels" directory in the project's target directory